 Temporary Test-Optional Policy FAQ

-Barnard has implemented a test-optional policy for students applying for Spring 2021 and Fall 2021 admission.
+Due to the challenges that students are facing due to the COVID-19 pandemic, Barnard has been test-optional for the 2020-2021 application cycle.
+Barnard is also extending the temporary test-optional policy for students applying for Fall/Spring 2022 and Fall/Spring 2023 admission.
 See our FAQ below to learn more about this temporary policy change.
 If you have further questions, please feel free to reach out to our office at email@example.com.

-Barnard will adopt a one-year SAT and ACT test-optional admission policy for students applying for Spring 2021 transfer admission and Fall 2021 first-year or transfer admission.
+Barnard is extending the temporary SAT and ACT test-optional admission policy for students applying for Spring 2022 and Spring 2023 transfer admission and Fall 2022 and Fall 2023 first-year or transfer admission.
 Students may apply without submitting standardized test scores from the SAT or ACT exam and no other materials will be requested in lieu of test scores.

 Barnard recognizes the challenges that students are facing due to the COVID-19 pandemic and feels this decision will allow students to prepare their upcoming applications without the fear that they may not be able to take the exam.
 This decision was made in consultation with the President and the Board of Trustees and is not intended as an admissions policy shift, but rather as a temporary measure driven by the current circumstances.